jbelmont/pragmatic-programmer-and-clean-code-workshop/README.md

 Some assignments may or may not have a program.js file that you will test.
 Each assignment will have a file called program.test.js.

+## DRY Assignment

+####1.
+Go to `dry` folder
+####2.
+Open `assignment.md`
+####3.
+Follow instructions to complete the assignment.
+####4.
+Run command `npm run dry:test`

+# Principles of Clean Code

+## SOLID

+1. Single Responsibility Principle
+  1. a class should have only a single responsibility (i.e. only one potential change in the software's specification should be able to affect the specification of the class).
+2. Open/Closed Principle
+  1. "software entities … should be open for extension, but closed for modification."
+3. Liskov Subsitution Principle
+  1. "objects in a program should be replaceable with instances of their subtypes without altering the correctness of that program."
+4. Interface Segregation Principle
+  1. "many client-specific interfaces are better than one general-purpose interface."
+5. Dependency Inversion Principle
+  1. one should "depend upon abstractions, [not] concretions."

+### Exercise Instructions for SOLID
+1. Go to srp folder with `cd solid/srp`
+  1. Run command `npm run solid:srp:test`
+  2. Finish exercises by passing the tests.
+2. Go to ocp folder with `cd solid/ocp`
+  1. Run command `npm run solid:ocp:test`
+  2. Finish exercises by passing the tests.
+3. Go to lsp folder with `cd solid/lsp`
+  1. Run command `npm run solid:lsp:test`
+  2. Finish exercises by passing the tests.
+4. Go to isp folder with `cd solid/isp`
+  1. Run command `npm run solid:isp:test`
+  2. Finish exercises by passing the tests.
+5. Go to dip folder with `cd solid/dip`
+  1. Run command `npm run solid:dip:test`
+  2. Finish exercises by passing the tests.

 # Pragmatic Software Development Tips

 ###Care About Your Craft